martabal/docker-immich/README.md

 ## Umask for running applications

-All of our images allow overriding the default umask setting for services started within the containers using the optional -e UMASK=022 option.
+The image allow overriding the default umask setting for services started within the containers using the optional -e UMASK=022 option.
 Note that umask works differently than chmod and subtracts permissions based on its value, not adding.
 For more information, please refer to the Wikipedia article on umask [here](https://en.wikipedia.org/wiki/Umask).

 ## User / Group Identifiers